 An unconnected Melbourne band called Pastoral Symphony registered the name, preventing any follow-ups by the Love Machine project.

-Single on Philips YouTube, December 1967, by folk-rock-influenced band formed in 1964 by young high school friends in Westchester, a Los Angeles suburb.
+Single on Philips, December 1967, by folk-rock-influenced band formed in 1964 by young high school friends in Westchester, a Los Angeles suburb.
 The original line-up was Ray Mangigian (lead vocals, harmonica), Levitt Earhart (rhythm guitar), Tim Ward (lead guitar, vocals), Floyd Fletcher (bass, vocals), and Jim Peters (drums).
 The band continued for a while with replacements for Earhart and Ward after they were drafted in 1968.

 The record appeared on regional surveys in a number of US cities, including Muncie Ind., Ogden Utah, and Hartford Conn. but reached only the outer edges of national US charts (90s-100s).

-Although The Roosters performed and recorded original songs written by band member Tim Ward, Love Machine was written by Michael Gordon, whose credits include The Marketts’ surf instrumental The Outer Limits; and James Griffin, later a founding member of Bread.
+Although The Roosters performed and recorded original songs written by band member Tim Ward, Love Machine was written by Michael Z. Gordon, whose credits include The Marketts’ surf instrumental The Outer Limits; and James Griffin, later a founding member of Bread.